Skip to main content

 Explore

 Take a few moments to reflect on your own language experiences.
 If other staff members in your program have completed this language course, they have also completed this reflection guide.
-Be sensitive to strong emotions about language and cultural experiences that surface in this exercise.
+Be sensitive to strong emotions about language and experiences that surface in this exercise.
 Provide space and time for staff members to talk with each other or you about their reflections.
 In what ways are your experiences similar or different from theirs?
 What new knowledge or insights have you gained?
 How can this new knowledge help your team deliver meaningful language experiences to children and youth?

 Apply